miguelalarcos/soop/README.md

   ```
   All collections involved are attached to its corresponding schema.

 Look at the tests and examples for more information.
-See the examples that uses ```simple-schema```.

 TODO
 ----